-- 7.8.1 The Municipal Manager must ensure that all avenues are utilized to collect the town's debt. - 7.8.2 There are some circumstances that allow for the valid termination of debt collection procedures: - i.
-The insolvency of the debtor, whose estate has insufficient fund. - ii.
-A balance being too small to recover, for economic reasons considering the costs of recovery. - 7.8.3 The municipality will maintain audit trials in such an instance, and document the reasons for the abandonment of the debt.
+- i.
+The insolvency of the debtor, whose estate has insufficient fund. ii.
+A balance being too small to recover, for economic reasons considering the costs of recovery. - 6.8.3 The municipality will maintain audit trials in such an instance, and document the reasons for the abandonment of the debt.

-8. PERFORMANCE AND EVALUATION
+7. PERFORMANCE AND EVALUATION

-8.1 Income Collection Targets
+7.1 Income Collection Targets